Mohammadjamiu/tahugo/content/networking/circuit-message-and-packet-switching-techniques-explained.md

 3. If a packet is lost, sender needs to resend the missing packet.

-4. The protocol or rule for packet switching are quite complex.
+4. The protocol for packet switching are quite complex.